Organizing the Project Economy

 The main difference between portfolio and program is that programs tend to be more cohesive groupings.
 A large project is usually managed as a program when is divided into subprojects.
 Subprojects within a program have to be managed in a very cohesive way “as a block”, and there is a person in charge of making sure that the aggregated benefit is delivered within the scope of that program.
 We call him the Program Manager.

-There are different professional forms to manage projects: the Project Manager knows how finish the project the product result to on time, on cost, with the right quality, within scope and delivering value to stakeholders.
+There are different professional forms to manage projects: the Project Manager knows how to finish the project the product result to on time, on cost, with the right quality, within scope and delivering value to stakeholders.
 The Portfolio Manager knows how to make that set of projects within its portfolio comply with the strategic needs and new projects are aligned and appropriately prioritized (what projects are done before and what projects after).
 The Program Manager wants to deliver the added benefit of managing those projects in block.
-There are standards for each of these ways of managing but everything adds up.
+There are standards for each of these ways of managing.

 In the Project Economy, projects are organized in organizational structures to enhance specialization.